Chart Color Schemes

 An assessment of population growth drivers in Tin Can Bay reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of the Tin Can Bay statistical area (Lv2) is estimated to be around 2,628 as of November 2025.
-This figure reflects an increase of 335 people since the 2021 Census, which reported a population of 2,293.
-The change was inferred from AreaSearch's estimation of the resident population at 2,506 in June 2024, based on the latest ERP data release by the ABS, and an additional 35 validated new addresses since the Census date.
+As of Feb 2026, the estimated population of Tin Can Bay is around 2,628.
+This reflects a growth of 335 people since the 2021 Census, which reported a population of 2,293.
+The current population was inferred from AreaSearch's estimate of 2,506 residents in Jun 2024, along with 35 validated new addresses since the Census date.
 This results in a density ratio of 11.2 persons per square kilometer.
-The Tin Can Bay (SA2) experienced a growth rate of 14.6% between the 2021 Census and November 2025, exceeding both the non-metro area's growth rate of 8.8% and the national average.
-Interstate migration contributed approximately 92.0% of overall population gains during this period.
+Tin Can Bay's growth of 14.6% since the 2021 census exceeded both the Rest of Qld (9.1%) and the national average, indicating it as a growth leader in the region.
+Interstate migration contributed approximately 92.0% of overall population gains during recent periods.

-For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Looking ahead, demographic trends suggest a population increase just below the median of national non-metropolitan areas by 2041, with an expected expansion of 195 persons over the next 17 years, reflecting an increase of 1.4% in total.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Based on aggregated SA2-level projections, the suburb of Tin Can Bay is expected to increase by 189 persons to reach a population of approximately 2,817 by 2041, reflecting an overall increase of 1.4% over the 17-year period.

 Frequently Asked Questions - Population